Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Numerical results

+In this section, we present the computational methods and numerical results used to verify the existence of the dynamical regimes identified above.
+As physical observables, we monitor the norm density profile $s_n(t)=\lvert y_n(t)\rvert^2$, along with the total norm and participation number,

+The participation number quantifies the spatial extent of the norm density.
+In particular, $P(t)\propto \sigma(t)$ for a localized pulse with a single-site pulse leading $P=1$, whereas a uniformly extended one gives $P=N$.
+We also measure the mean position

+of norm density profile.
+For a compact and localized wave-packet, it coincides with the center of mass.

+Based on the theoretical predictions derived above, these observables allow us to distinguish the three dynamical regimes.
+In the nonlinear-skin regime, the wave-packet remains coherent, and $P(t)$ increases monotonically, exhibiting behavior similar to that found in the linear limit; see Sec.~\ref{subsec:nonlinear_acceleration}.
+The onset of the wave-mixing regime is marked by the first noticeable deviation of $P(t)$ from this behavior, signaling the emergence of significant interactions among the eigenmodes and the breakdown of the nonlinear perturbative description underlying the nonlinear-skin regime.
+The time at which this deviation occurs defines the boundary between the nonlinear-skin and wave-mixing regimes, $T_{\mathrm{mix}}$.

+At later times, the rapid exponential growth of the total norm $S(t)$ drives the formation of a large-amplitude, strongly localized pulse from the initial one.
+Consequently, after its initial growth, $P(t)$ is expected to decrease toward values of order $\sigma_0$ or smaller, indicating the onset of self-trapping.
+This localization stage is eventually followed by the ballistic spreading of the wave-packet, $P(t)\sim t$.
+Accordingly, the boundary between the wave-mixing and self-trapping regimes, $T_{\mathrm{trap}}$ can be identified as the time at which $P(t)$ reaches its lowest local minimum away from $t=0$.
+The mean position provides an additional diagnostic.
+It evolves smoothly during the coherent propagation characteristic of the nonlinear-skin regime, whereas it may exhibit discontinuity-like variations and fluctuations once the dynamics enters the wave-mixing and self-trapping regimes.

-To test the above theoretical predictions, we provide numerical evidence through extensive simulations of the nonlinear HN chain.
-In our computations, the lattice size is fixed to $M=512$ sites to mimic the thermodynamics limit and set OBCs at both ends.
+In our computations, the lattice size is fixed to $N=512$ sites to mimic the thermodynamic limit and set OBCs at both ends.
 The equations of motion [Eq.~\eqref{eq:equation_motion_discrete}] are integrated using a Runge–Kutta scheme of order $8$ based on the Dormand–Prince method, $\mbox{DOP}853$~\cite{HNW1993,DMMS2019,freelyDOP853}.
-The time step $\tau = 0.05$, a one-step tolerance of $10^{-11}$, and the use of the multi-precision software \mbox{Advanpix}~\cite{advanpix} ensure high computational accuracy.
-To characterize the time evolution of the wave packet, we consider the onsite amplitude $s_n(t)=\lvert y_n(t)\rvert^2$ at time $t$.
-This allows us to compute the total amplitude (or norm) $S(t)=\sum_{n=1}^{N} s_n(t)$ of the field $y_n$.
-It follows that we can evaluate its participation number
+A time step of $0.005$, a one-step tolerance of $10^{-11}$, and the use of the multi-precision software \mbox{Advanpix}~\cite{advanpix} ensure high computational accuracy.

-which estimates the number of lattice sites that are significantly occupied by the field above.
-For a lattice of size $N$, a state localized on a single site has $P = 1$, whereas a uniformly extended one leads $P = N$.
-Thus the $P$ measures the width of the wave packet, i.e. $P(t)\propto \sigma(t)$.
-In addition, we also compute the mean position

-of the field, $y_n$ which point toward the COM of the wave packet, when the latter is compact and localized.